pgatti86/idf-pms5003/README.md

 This library can be used with multiple sensors at the same time.
 For each sensor you can choose between one shot or periodic data read.

+# Build

+This component is compatible with esp-idf v3.x.x and v5.x.x It was not tested non esp-idf v4.x.x

+Checkout the desired TAG

 # Configuration

 Use idf.py menuconfig to configure RX_PIN, TX_PIN and SET_PIN of the sensor conected to your esp board.